Implications of $\delta_{CP}=-90^\circ$ towards determining hierarchy and octant at T2K and T2K-II

 Similarly for true IH-LO (third panel) the degenerate solutions corresponding to IH-HO get disfavoured with the antineutrino run.
 But since the antineutrinos do not help in solving hierarchy degeneracy, the wrong hierarchy solutions corresponding to NH-LO are still allowed.
 For true IH-HO case (last panel) the degenerate solutions occurred for NH-HO and antineutrino run does not help in solving these.
-Rather the precision for $\dcp=-90^\circ$ i.e the statistical significance with which other $\dcp$ values can be disfavoured, reduces as compared to the full neutrino run because of less statistics.
+Rather the precision for $\dcp=-90^\circ$, i.e. the statistical significance with which other $\dcp$ values can be disfavoured, reduces as compared to the full neutrino run because of less statistics.
 The plot in the second panel is for true NH-HO.
 Since there is no degeneracy, in this case also the CP sensitivity for $\dcp=-90^\circ$ becomes worse with antineutrino run.
 From these figures we also see that for both NH-LO and NH-HO, it is possible to have a clear hint of $\dcp=-90^\circ$.
 Thus for a combined neutrino and antineutrino analysis, the true hierarchy turns out to be normal but the octant remains undetermined.